SamerAlsayegh/node-steam-bot-manager/README.md

 - Talk to people on the Bot's friends list
 - Trade with people on the Bot's friends list.
 - Set-up 2-factor-authentication (including the phone-number if not yet on account)
-- Handle API sign-up process (ez, ik)
+- Handle API sign-up process*
-- Run multiple bot at once
+- Manage multiple bots at once
 - Calculate the inventory worth (relative to Steam Market prices) using another system I am currently working on.

 ## Set-up: